Mouth breathing in babies

 These recommendations are not meant to replace those of a medical professional or pediatrician, so please consult your doctor if you have questions or are unsure of how to manage your baby’s symptoms.

-Monitor your baby’s breathing with Nanit
+Monitor your baby’s breathing motion with Nanit

-Nanit Breathing Band
+Nanit Pro Baby Monitor and Breathing Band

 Nanit’s Breathing Bands are: